20 Sep 2024

 Supportive national policies

-The Welsh Government is aspiring to be a world leader on the circular economy, and a zero-waste nation by 2050.
-In 2019, it published its Towards Zero Waste strategy, which was followed by the Beyond Recycling strategy in March 2021.
+The Welsh Government is aspiring to be a world leader on the circular economy and a zero-waste nation by 2050.
+In 2019 it published its Towards Zero Waste strategy, which was followed by the Beyond Recycling strategy in March 2021.

 Over the course of 2020 and 2021, the Welsh Government made £43 million available for its circular economy fund.
 The Well-being of Future Generations (Wales) Act 2015 also provided a useful legislative framework for council officers to work within.
-Pembrokeshire’s efforts are part of a nationwide vision that is a source of Welsh pride.
+Pembrokeshire’s efforts are part of a nationwide vision that's a source of Welsh pride.

 Cross-party political support